FlexiCache: Leveraging Temporal Stability of Attention Heads for Efficient KV Cache Management: Introduction

 We implement FlexiCache atop vLLM and evaluate it across a broad suite of long-context, long-generation language modeling tasks.
 We also assess system performance under diverse scenarios, including offline serving, online serving, and microbenchmarks targeting key optimizations.
 FlexiCache achieves 99\% of the baseline model’s accuracy across tasks while reducing the GPU memory footprint by up to 70\% for long-context requests and accelerating the decode kernel by up to 4× in large batched decode settings.
 These improvements translate into 1.38–1.55× higher end-to-end throughput in offline serving and 1.6–2.1× lower token latency in online serving.

-In summary, we make the following contributions: \begin{itemize}[leftmargin=*,nolistsep] \item We identify that KV heads exhibit model-intrinsic temporal stability in selecting their top KV pages for attention computation. \item We develop FlexiCache, an LLM serving system with hierarchical KV-cache management that leverages the temporal stability of KV heads. \item We show that FlexiCache, built atop vLLM, reduces GPU memory usage by up to 70\%, increases offline serving throughput by up to 1.55$\times$, reduces token latency in online serving by up to 2.1$\times$, and preserves model accuracy in long-context, long-generation settings. \item We will open-source FlexiCache soon. \end{itemize}
+In summary, we make the following contributions: \begin{itemize}[leftmargin=*,nolistsep] \item We identify that KV heads exhibit model-intrinsic temporal stability in selecting their top KV pages for attention computation. \item We develop FlexiCache, an LLM serving system with hierarchical KV-cache management that leverages the temporal stability of KV heads. \item We show that FlexiCache, built atop vLLM, reduces GPU memory usage by up to 70\%, increases offline serving throughput by up to 1.55$\times$, reduces token latency in online serving by up to 2.1$\times$, and preserves model accuracy in long-context, long-generation settings. \item The FlexiCache repository is available as open-source at: \href{https://github.com/NazmulTakbir/FlexiCache}{https://github.com/NazmulTakbir/FlexiCache} \end{itemize}